ABOUT THE ENSEMBLE

 ensemble LUX: Louise Chisson, Thomas Wally, Nora Romanoff-Schwarzberg and Mara Achleitner

-ensemble LUX is a string quartet based in Vienna, Austria which is primarily dedicated to the performance and promotion of contemporary chamber music.
-After the group’s formation in 2004, it quickly established a strong presence in the Austrian contemporary music scene. ensemble LUX has been praised for its “extraordinary virtuosity” (Bregenzer Festspiele), and its “capability and sincerity” (DrehpunktKultur Salzburg).
-Their performances of stylistically varied compositions, a number of which were composed specifically for the ensemble, have been called “simply excellent” (Austrian Music Journal) and of their performance at the Schauspielhaus Wien, the Wiener Zeitung writes: “(They) accompanied in clockwork precision”.
+ensemble LUX is a string quartet based in Vienna, Austria dedicated primarily to the performance and promotion of contemporary chamber music.
+After their formation in 2004, the group quickly established a strong presence in the Austrian contemporary music scene. ensemble LUX has been praised for its “extraordinary virtuosity” (Bregenzer Festspiele), and its “capability and sincerity” (DrehpunktKultur Salzburg).
+Their performances of stylistically varied compositions, a number of which were composed specifically for the ensemble, have been called “simply excellent” (Austrian Music Journal) and of their performance at the Schauspielhaus Wien, the Wiener Zeitung writes: “[They] accompanied in clockwork precision”.

 LOUISE CHISSON, Violin

 Born in Bordeaux, Louise Chisson began playing the violin at age three with Robert Papavrami and studied with him until age seventeen.
 She then entered the class of violinist Dora Schwarzberg at the University of Music and Performing Arts in Vienna, where she received her Master's degree unanimously with congratulations from the jury.